 Green Card Through Consular Processing

 Consular processing is the procedure of applying for an immigrant visa (green card) through a U.S. embassy or consulate in a foreign country.
-It is also one of two paths for obtaining an immigrant visa to the United States through family-based immigration.
+It is one of two paths for obtaining an immigrant visa to the United States through family-based immigration.
 The second path is adjustment of status.
 If the applicant is outside the U.S., the only path for immigrating to the U.S. is to use consular processing.
 The vast majority of immigrants apply through an embassy or consulate.

-The following describes in general terms the process for obtaining a family-based green card through adjustment of status.
+The following describes in general terms the process for obtaining a family-based green card through consular processing.
 In this process, the petitioner is a U.S. citizen or lawful permanent resident, and the beneficiary is the foreign national seeking a green card.
 If you’re ready to get started, skip to how CitizenPath can help.

 The National Visa Center, which is responsible for the collection of visa application fees and supporting documentation, will notify the petitioner and beneficiary when the visa petition is received and again when an immigrant visa is about to become available.
 For immediate relative categories (spouse, parents and unmarried children under age 21 of U.S. citizens), there is an unlimited number of visas available.
 As a result, the process is relatively quick.
-For immediate relatives, it may take approximately one month for USCIS to transition the case and receive invitation to submit additional documents from NVC.
+For immediate relatives, it may take approximately one month for USCIS to transition the case and receive an invitation to submit additional documents from the NVC.
 For family preference categories however, there's a numerical limit on visas available each year.
-As a result, there is generally a wait associated with family-preference immigrant visas, and you’ll need to understand how to read the visa bulletin.
+As a result, there is generally a wait associated with family-preference immigrant visas, and you’ll need to understand how the visa bulletin works.

 The NVC will also notify the petitioner and beneficiary when the beneficiary must submit immigrant visa processing fees, the visa application and supporting documentation.
 At this time, the beneficiary and each qualified family member immigrating with the beneficiary must complete the Application for Immigrant Visa and Alien Registration (Form DS-260).

 In most cases, the NVC requires the U.S. petitioner to submit a Form I-864, Affidavit of Support.
-The affidavit of support is a legal contract between the sponsor (petitioner) of an immigrant visa applicant and the U.S. government.
+The Affidavit of Support is a contract between the sponsor (petitioner) of an immigrant visa applicant and the U.S. government.
 It’s a promise to support the beneficiary if the person does not have the means to support him or herself.